solyarisoftware/PERE/README.md

 }
 ```

+## Notes

+- Device-ID / User-ID
+  Are partially a synonimous of "Client Identifier".

+- SSE Events payload
+  It could be anything, remembering SSE is a text-mode protcol.
+  I chose to use JSON as dafault. any explication probably useless.
+  Anyway JSON is not manadatory: any text message could be used as data payload.

+- SSE Protocol Implementation
+  I used just "id" and "data" attributes.

-## To Do
+## To Do (in priority order)
+- Manage some pruning of data structures in memory, especially avoiding event "queues" overflow RAM.
+Some ways: delete old events (say delete events older than Time-now - some hours ).
+Another strategy could be to delete events as soon are read by all "active" subscribers.

-- Store to disk (persistence) events and status (with Marshal dump or any db, e.g. Redis)
+- Store to disk (persistence) events, devices, status (with Marshal dump or any db, e.g. Redis).
+Think about a cyclic write to disk.
+Hey Giorgio! why don't you want to use old good Postgresql? ;-)
+- Better manage SSE protocol, especially reconnection issues/optimizations, server-side: with "retry" directive and possible application-level heartbeat/keepalive (send a comment char (":") every N seconds) to clients.
+Client-side: better understand the reconnection timeouts configuration (important for mobile handsets battery save...).
 - Less raugh subscriber.html
+- Manage Devices/Users registration: enabling services just for some publishers/subscribers.
+- Add a bit of API endpoints security (auth-token-ids) for both devices' endpoints and admin endpoints.
+- Better manage devices status ("presence")
 - Think about some UUID to identify devices (serialnumber/IMEI/MAC?)
-- Better manage devices status ("presence")
-- Add a bit of API endpoints security (token-ids)

 ## Release Notes

-### v.0.0.5 - 2 December 2014
+### v.0.0.6 - 3 December 2014
+- a bit better command line test scripts: publisher.rb, subscriber.rb
 - Manage SSE ID re-synch/reconnection pushing out previously undelivered / lost events).
 - timestamps used as SSE IDs
 - understood how to manage Last-Event-ID (as http header param)